What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Comparison of which is better: stevia, xylitol or fructose

-Does not increase blood sugar levels and does not cause an increase in triglycerides or cholesterol levels.The glycemic index is low, slightly raising blood sugar levels when consumed.She's low glycemic index, but at the same time there is a rapid transformation into lipids, the level of cholesterol and triglycerides increases.
+Does not raise blood sugar levels or cause an increase in triglycerides or cholesterol.The glycemic index is low and slightly increases blood sugar levels when consumed.She has a low glycemic index, but at the same time there is a rapid conversion into lipids, the level of cholesterol and triglycerides increases.

 Unlike artificial sweeteners, it does not contain harmful chemicals.
 May increase blood pressure.